inventedbeast29/Find_my_device/README.md

 The map updates in real-time as devices move.

+A Geo-fence (red boundary) is drawn on the map.

+The server checks if your device is inside the defined area:

+The app can trigger alerts when a device enters the geo-fence zone.

 **Future Enhancements**

 Device location history

-Geofencing alerts

 Mobile-friendly UI

-User authentication for secure tracking
+🔐User authentication for secure tracking

 **Contributing**